How to overwinter delphiniums – act now to protect your plants from excess rainfall, strong winds and cold snaps

 Design expertise in your inbox – from inspiring decorating ideas and beautiful celebrity homes to practical gardening advice and shopping round-ups.

-Jacky Parker is a freelance lifestyle journalist/writer, producing a wide range of features for magazines and websites.
-She has written for Homes & Gardens and its sister titles, Livingetc and Country Homes & Interiors for over fifteen years, both as a freelance contributor and staff member, regularly reporting on the latest interiors, gardens and lifestyle inspiration, speaking to experts in their respective fields and discovering the newest tips.
+Jacky Parker is a freelance lifestyle journalist and writer, producing a wide range of features for magazines and websites.
+She has written for Homes & Gardens and its sister titles, Livingetc and Country Homes & Interiors for more than 15 years, both as a freelance contributor and staff member, regularly reporting on the latest interiors, gardens and lifestyle inspiration, speaking to experts in their respective fields and discovering the newest tips.

 -